wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

     --netrc-location PATH           Location of .netrc authentication data;
                                     either the path or its containing directory.
                                     Defaults to ~/.netrc
+    --netrc-cmd NETRC_CMD           Command to execute to get the credentials for an extractor.
     --video-password PASSWORD       Video password (vimeo, youku)
     --ap-mso MSO                    Adobe Pass multiple-system operator (TV provider) identifier, use --ap-list-mso for